Mortgage Broker or Loan Officer

 Either a mortgage broker or a loan officer can help you when it comes to getting a mortgage .
 People usually confuse the two job types since both will yield the same outcome: a new home.
 However, knowing the differences between them is advantageous to the mortgage loan process.

 What is a Mortgage Broker?

-The most important difference between a mortgage broker and a mortgage banker is that a loan officer works on behalf of a lending institution (a bank, credit union, or others) to promote and process loans only originated from the products of that institution.
-Although a mortgage banker may promote quite a range of loans, they all are programs of that specific lender.
+The most important difference between a mortgage broker and a loan officer is that a loan officer works for a lending institution (a bank, credit union, or others) to process loans only originated from the products of that institution.
+There may be a wide range of loans types to draw from although all are products of that specific lender.

-Searching for a mortgage loan?
-We'd be thrilled to talk about our many mortgage solutions!
+Looking for mortgage advice?
+We will be glad to help!
 Give us a call today at

 205-941-1484.
 Ready to begin?
 Apply Here